homerjed/sbgm/README.md

 ### Samples

+> [!NOTE]
-> Note: I haven't optimised any training/architecture hyperparameters or trained long enough here, you could do a lot better.
+> I haven't optimised any training/architecture hyperparameters or trained long enough here, you could do a lot better.

 <h4 align='left'>Flowers</h4>